 - The late filing penalty is 5% of the additional taxes owed amount for every month (or fraction thereof) your return is late, up to a maximum of 25%.

 - If you file more than 60 days after the due date, the minimum penalty is $205 or 100% of your unpaid tax, whichever is less.

 - Late payment penalties apply if you didn't pay taxes owed by April 17, 2018, regardless of whether you filed an extension or not.

 - The late payment penalty is 0.5% (1/2 of 1 percent) of the additional tax owed amount for every month (or fraction thereof) the owed tax remains unpaid, up to a maximum of 25%.

 - For any month(s) in which both the late-payment and late-filing penalties apply, the 0.5% late-payment penalty is waived.

-Example: Let's say you didn't file your return or an extension by April 18, 2017, and you still owe the IRS an additional $1,000.
+Example: Let's say you didn't file your return by the April 17 deadline and you owe the IRS an additional $1,000.